InfiniteTachyon/SENG438-A3/README.md

 # 1 Introduction

-The focus of this assignment is similar to the previous one, as it involves unit testing using JUnit [3] in Eclipse [1].
+The focus of this assignment is similar to the previous one, as it involves unit testing using JUnit in Eclipse.
 Students will begin by getting familiar with the testing tools before proceeding with the implementation (enhancement) of the test suite.
-However, this assignment differs from the previous one (#2) in that it introduces students to a new technique for deciding which test cases to develop: white-box coverage criteria.
+However, this assignment differs from the previous Ass2 in that it introduces students to a new technique for deciding which test cases to develop: white-box coverage criteria.

 # 2 Manual data-flow coverage calculations
 ---------------------------------------------------------------------------------------